 How Much Will I Get for Pain and Suffering From a Car Accident?

-The amount of damages that you would receive, after a collision, will depend on several factors.
+The amount of damages that you would receive after a collision depends on several factors.
 And while there is no set number, the New York City car accident lawyers at Douglas and London can analyze your case and provide an estimate of what your pain and suffering are likely worth when it comes to an insurance settlement or a trial judgment.

 Purpose of a pain and suffering award

 When you are injured in a car accident, the law says that you have the right to recover the compensation that would make you whole from the at-fault party.
 Payment for pain and suffering acknowledges the non-monetary suffering that you have endured.
 As a more practical matter, a pain and suffering award also provides an amount that can compensate you for non-monetary losses once your medical bills and legal fees are paid.

 It is helpful to consult with an experienced personal injury attorney at Douglas and London to ensure you do not overlook losses that may be compensable.
 Pain and suffering can encompass many experiences, including long-term physical impairment, as well as mental anguish, loss of enjoyment of life, anxiety, anger, humiliation, or other negative mental effects of the accident.

 Factors that go into a pain and suffering value